Fall’s in the air, and – it’s almost County Fair time!

 Catch junior cowboys and cowgirls in action at the halter show and gymkhana classes that begin Thursday at 4pm.
 Sales and shows continue through the weekend.

-All weekend long, visitors have the opportunity to walk through the livestock area to see the sights – cows having their hides fluffed with blowdryers in prep for their closeup; sheep get their hoofs polished; the cacophony of sounds where the chickens, geese, and turkeys are kept; the endearing antics of the goats; the quiet presence of the rabbits. ; )
+All weekend long, visitors have the opportunity to walk through the livestock area to see the sights – a variety of rabbits, cows having their coats fluffed with blowdryers and sheep getting their hoofs polished; a cacophony of sounds issuing from the area where the chickens, geese, and turkeys are waiting to greet onlookers.

 You won’t want to miss the indoor displays, which include amazing quilts, delightful kids’ art, fancy stitchery, and gorgeous floral arrangements.
 One can also learn about community groups or pick up a little something home-made to eat, take home, or give as a gift.